renatoalmeidaoliveira/netero/README.md

 # Use Cases

-Netero is built for a multivendor environment, where all the  vendors specifics sintax are encapsulated in roles that deliver an uniform interface for the tasks.
+Netero is built for a multivendor environment, where all the  vendors specifics Syntax are encapsulated in roles that deliver an uniform interface for the tasks.
 For acomodate the specifc syntax of the vendors Netero relies on the Roles abstraction and on data models based on OpenConfig or YANG, as described in Figure 1.
 ![Figure 1.
 Multi Vendor conception](https://github.com/renatoalmeidaoliveira/netero/blob/assets/design.png) <p align="center">
   *Figure 1.
 Multi Vendor conception*